The Chicest Way To Hide Your Cat’s Litter Box

 First, figure out which side you want the opening to the litter box to be on.
 Then, trace the template that the pet door comes with onto the cabinet side.
 (If you aren’t using a door, use a ruler to trace a rectangle big enough for your cat to fit through.)
 Cut it out using a jigsaw.

 Pro tip: The pet door is optional.
 Instead, Gater sanded the opening smooth and glued on wooden trim painted in the same colour as the cabinet for a sleeker look.
-If you decide to use a pet door with a flap, you might have to guide your cat into the litter box a few times until they understand how to use it.
+If you decide to use a pet door with a flap (we love this adorable cat-shaped pet flap!), you might have to guide your cat into the litter box a few times until they understand how to use it.
 Keep lots of treats on hand!

 Step 2